DISCOVERY SPORTS EVENTS

 It is in our legitimate interests to process personal information in order to maintain an up to date suppression list and ensure that we do not contact you where you have asked us not to and we do not believe that your interests or fundamental rights override (or outbalance) our legitimate interests.

-10. Update and improve the EEL Services, including but not limited to our content, features, scheduling, technology and products.
+10. Update and improve the DSE Services, including but not limited to our content, features, scheduling, technology and products.

 We analyze your video consumption, playback and general viewing habits and aggregate your personal information with the personal information of other users in order to understand viewership, such as audience profiles and top programmes or content.